Student Code of Conduct - UTDSP5003

 - If the disruptive behavior was directly witnessed by the faculty member or if the faculty member has clear documentary evidence, the case should be referred directly to the dean with the reasons and/or evidence for the charge and a recommendation for resolution.
 The dean shall proceed under Subchapter D; or

 - If the disruptive behavior was not directly witnessed by the faculty member but was witnessed or reported by students or others, the faculty member may meet with the student(s) involved and discuss the alleged violation and the evidence that supports the allegation.
 Such meetings should be documented to the extent possible.
 After such meeting or meetings, the faculty member may refer the allegation(s) with the assembled documentation to the dean with a recommendation for resolution, or choose not to refer the allegations to the dean if the faculty member concludes that they are not supported by the evidence.

-- If the faculty member considers the behavior of the student menacing or threatening, he or she may ask the Dean of Students to remove the student from his or her class or from the campus with immediate effect until the matter is formally resolved.
+- If the faculty member considers the behavior of the student menacing or threatening, he or she may ask the Office of Community Standards and Conduct to remove the student from his or her class or from the campus with immediate effect until the matter is formally resolved.
 This request may be made while the faculty member is still assembling the documentation of the misconduct in question, or it may accompany the documentation.